alubbe/node-reversable-router/README.md

-# reversable-router

-***
-The project is without an active maintainer and is looking for one.
-Please see  [issue #6](https://github.com/web-napopa/node-reversable-router/issues/6) for discussion on the topic.
-***
+# Named Routes for Node.js

-`node.js` module for routing HTTP requests.
-Can be used standalone or as part of [express.js](http://expressjs.com/) framework.
+A `node.js` module for naming HTTP routes.
+Can be used with the [express.js](http://expressjs.com/) framework or independently as standalone.
+It is based on the amazing work of antitoxic's [node-reversable-router](https://github.com/web-napopa/node-reversable-router).

 **Feature overview**:
  - Support for named routes